The Angry Beavers: Conception and development

 The Angry Beavers was the brainchild of Mitch Schauer, and was co-developed by Keith Kaczorek.
 Prior to the series, Schauer was originally an assistant storyboard artist for other Nickelodeon shows, such as The Ren & Stimpy Show, Rocko's Modern Life, and Hey Arnold!.
 Schauer also storyboarded 8 episodes of the 1992 Addams Family television series.
 During his time as producer of the Warner Bros. animated series Freakazoid! in 1995, Gunther-Wahl Productions Inc. (Schauer's employer at the time) requested three ideas for animated series, as the studio had the opportunity to pitch a show to Nickelodeon.
 One of the three ideas that Schauer presented was an early concept for The Angry Beavers.
 Schauer wasn't even present for the pitch meeting, his ideas being pitched for him by the production company instead.
 Of the three ideas, network producer Mary Harrington was intrigued by the Beavers.
-The Angry Beavers was inspired from Schauer's early years in Oklahoma when he was homeless and often spotted beavers in a nearby river.
 The initial concept of the show centered on two bad-tempered, politically incorrect beavers that hated anything that was a fad, cause, or just popular in the media.
-"I tend to develop things that are counterculture", stated Schauer.
-"I like to buck whatever is popular at the time or considered society's way of doing things, because you get more interest when you stand outside the box".
+"I tend to develop things that are counterculture," stated Schauer.
+"I like to buck whatever is popular at the time or considered society's way of doing things, because you get more interest when you stand outside the box."
 Schauer was against making the beavers cute, as a response to many of the "soft, safe" character designs at the time.
 He also cited cartoons such as The Pink Panther, The Flintstones, and Rocky and Bullwinkle as primary influences for the show.

 During production of the series, Schauer and the crew began to learn more about real world beavers and implemented their traits into the show's storylines, considering himself to have become a "beaver expert" by the end of its run.
 Traits adapted into the show include their endlessly growing incisors, tail slapping, and scent glands.
 During his time at Nickelodeon, Schauer gifted Harrington a personally signed log that was bitten by a beaver, though he later admitted in 2017 that he bit it himself.

 Richard Steven Horvitz and Nick Bakay were chosen as voice actors for main beavers Daggett and Norbert, respectively.
 Gunther-Wahl held auditions for over 300 different actors, but Schauer settled on the two because they embodied the two beavers' characters perfectly, also being impressed by their chemistry upon being introduced to one another.
 He recalled the two frequently going off-script while recording, which he encouraged, considering their improvisation leading to some of the series' best moments.
-Schauer was influenced by classic Hollywood director Howard Hawks for the show's ad-libbing and overlapping of dialogue.
+Schauer was influenced by classic Hollywood director Howard Hawks for the show's ad-libbing and overlapping of dialogue; a type of technique that would be used in similar animated shows such as SpongeBob SquarePants, The Fairly OddParents, Phineas & Ferb, and Family Guy.